TheFrenchGhosty/wiki.thefrenchghosty.me/docs/linux/linux-change-hostname.md

-# Change a machine's hostname
+# Change a Machine's Hostname

-# Actually change the hostname
+## Actually Change the Hostname

 Using hostnamectl is the best way to change it, editing /etc/hostname directly is also possible, but not recommended.